 Research is in process and there are no conclusions to report at this time.

 Education & Outreach Activities and Participation Summary

-Additional outreach will include presenting results from in vitro and in vivo fungal inhibition assays and preliminary growth promotion data will be presented in poster/short talk form at the 2020 North American Alfalfa Improvement Conference (NAAIC) held in Lansing, MI in June 1 – 3, 2020.
+Additional outreach will include presenting results from in vitro and in vivo fungal inhibition assays and growth promotion data may be presented in poster/short talk form at the 2022 North American Alfalfa Improvement Conference (NAAIC) held in Lansing, MI.

 Pending results collection and evaluation.